masasam/emacs-counsel-tramp/README.md

 Setting hook that turn off extensions not used by when you use counsel-tramp.

-Setting hook that turn on extensions used by after counsel-tramp.
+Setting hook that turn on extensions used by after counsel-tramp-quit.

 ## Misc setting